Can You Sell a House With a Mortgage?

 Your options here may be to:

-• “You can unlock equity in your home using a Buy Before You Sell Program,” Bartlett says.
-Look into a home trade-in or buy before you sell program, which can enable you to unlock equity from your home to put toward your next residence.
+- “You can unlock equity in your home using a Buy Before You Sell Program,” Bartlett says.
+Look into a home trade-in or buy before you sell program to access your home equity and use it toward your next residence.

 “Some companies have come up with a neat solution to get rid of your old home while you’re in the process of buying a new one,” shares Helali.
 “That’s one of the things that we do at HomeLight called the Buy Before You Sell program.”